 Lucas Giolito’s Long Road Back to Relevancy

-Some may not know this but Giolito used to be the top prospect in baseball.
+With all the natural talent, it’s no surprise Giolito used to be the top prospect in baseball.
 He was armed with a deadly arsenal of pitches and had youth on his side, a combination that made scouts across the land foam at the mouth.
 And his minor league numbers weren’t bad either.
 In his first full season of A ball, Gilotio steamrolled his way to a 10-2 record.
 A record made possible by his stunning 2.20 ERA and 10.1 K per 9 rate.
 The next two seasons Gilotio continued to his minor league dominance and earned a call up to the big leagues by late 2016.
 But that’s where things started to fall apart.

 Major League Bust

 Perhaps at age 21, Lucas Giolito wasn’t ready for MLB action.
 Over the 4 games he started in his debut season, Giolito was lit up to the tune of a 6.75 era and horrendous 1.75 WHIP.
 Needless to say, he soon found himself back on the farm.
 Only this time with the White Sox after he and fellow prospect Dane Dunning were shipped to Chicago in exchange for Adam Eaton (the things GMs will do to make a World Series run!).
 While his second stint in the minors was only mediocre at best, it didn’t last long as Giolito soon found himself pitching full time for the White Sox.

 The Beginning of a “Post-Hype” Comeback